20 Credits CERT3261, Academic Catalog 2025-2026

 Software Development covers common programming techniques used in writing applications as well as demonstrating how to use the current leading Integrated Development Environment.
 Topics include object-oriented programming, control statements, database programming, and producing web-based applications.
 The capstone project for this course involves creating an application for a real-life business program.
 (Prerequisite: Successful completion of COMP 1130 Programming Fundamentals with a C or higher, or instructor permission if the student has a working knowledge of at least one programming language.)

 This course will be taught in a hands-on atmosphere, learning the basics of various software packages used within the industry.
 Students will work with the tools, menus and panels, and integrate the use of the software for print and non-print outputs.
-(Prerequisites: Next Gen Accuplacer Reading score 224 or higher, or Classic Accuplacer Reading score of 36 or higher)
+(Prerequisites: Next Gen Accuplacer Reading score 224 or higher, or Classic Accuplacer Reading score of 36 or higher or MCA score of 750 or higher)

 PLEASE NOTE: All program plans are preliminary and curriculum may change without notice.
 Your catalog of record may have different requirements.